lucidd/scala-js-chrome/README.md

 }
 ```

-The scala idiomatic binding provieds the following general changes:
+The scala idiomatic binding provides the following general changes:

 - Futures instead of callbacks
 - Error handling using types like `Future` / `Try` instead of global error
-varibale.
+variable.
 - Using `Option` for things that may or may not be defined.

 ## SBT Plugin